Transformation of Remote Rural Areas in the Alps

 June 2018

 This photographic long-term project documents the retreat of human presence from remote rural areas in the Alps.
 It studies the human/ non-human relationship in a landscape shaped by human labour for centuries.
-With a particular focus on the remains of non-agricultural activities, the project examines through image and text how various industries – and not only agriculture – have transformed these remote areas.
+With a particular focus on the remains of non-agricultural activities, the project examines through image and text how various industries have transformed these remote areas.

 Source: www.archiviodelverbanocusioossola.com